 Private equity: Attractive opportunities for private investors away from the stock exchange

 Private equity funds are a great way to invest in attractive companies away from the stock market using only a small amount of capital.
-These alternative investments play an increasingly important role in terms of stabilizing and diversifying portfolios – particularly in the current environment of low interest rates and low returns.
+These alternative investments play an increasingly important role in terms of stabilizing and diversifying portfolios – particularly in the current environment of high volatility and uncertainty.
 How does private equity work, and how can private individuals invest in it?

 Investing in private equity can pay off